POLICY HUB

 Hydrogen

-Some very rich people like Andrew Forrest have invested heavily in hydrogen and then moth balled the solution.
+Some very rich people like Andrew Forrest have invested heavily in hydrogen and then moth balled the concept.
 But why?
 We explain hydrogen in a way almost anyone can understand it.
 We then look at who has done what and attempt to look into the future via a neutral lense.

 CLICK - PRELIMINARY BRIEF